malaupa/sectpmctl/README.md

 # Reboot to test the installation
 sudo reboot

+# If the BIOS won't boot sectpmctl or shows "Secure Boot violation",
+# please try to select sectpmctl from the BIOS boot menu (F12, ESC).

+# If that works, but the system won't boot automatically, enter the BIOS
+# and try to modofy the boot order.
+Maybe another hard disk have pririty.
+# If you can't find sectpmctl, try all boot entries.
 ```

 The 'sectpmctl tpm install' command will print out the recovery key.
 It is highly recommended to store this key in a safe location.
 Without